-The gig economy refers to short-term, flexible work arrangements that differ from traditional "9-to-5" employment, leveraging internet and mobile technologies to rapidly match supply and demand.
-It constitutes a vital component of the sharing economy and represents a novel form of human resource allocation.
-This economic sector primarily consists of freelancers undertaking task-based work, facilitated through digital platforms, and mainly includes two forms: crowd-based work and on-demand work mediated through applications.
+The gig economy refers to short-term, flexible work arrangements that differ from traditional 9-to-5 employment.
+It utilizes internet and mobile technologies to rapidly match supply and demand, serving as a crucial component of the sharing economy and representing a novel allocation of human resources.
+This economic sector comprises freelancers with intermittent workloads and primarily manifests in two forms: crowd-based work and app-mediated on-demand tasks.

-The search index is a metric that gauges the popularity and trends of specific keywords across search engines.
-Derived from data provided by major search platforms, it enables businesses or individuals to understand search volumes related to particular topics.
-Through this index, multidimensional insights can be obtained regarding keyword search frequency, temporal trends, geographical distribution, and more.
+Search index is a metric quantifying the popularity and trends of keywords in search engines.
+Derived from data provided by major search platforms, it enables businesses and individuals to understand search volumes for specific topics.
+Through search indices, multi-dimensional insights can be obtained—including keyword search frequency, trends, and geographical distribution.

-The "gig economy" as a new economic model is gaining global momentum.
-According to data released by China's Ministry of Human Resources and Social Security in 2021, approximately 200 million individuals in China are engaged in flexible employment.
+This new economic model is gaining momentum globally.
+According to data released by China's Ministry of Human Resources and Social Security in 2021, approximately 200 million workers in China engage in flexible employment.

 Sample Data